Oz-113/deskie-vibed/README.md

 # Deskie

-I vibe coded this project based on my initial prototype.
+I had deepseek create this project based on my initial prototype.

 A desk-side volume and system-monitor controller for the **ESP32-S3 (N16R8)**, built around a 240 × 240 round **GC9A01** display.
 An animated background plays behind a set of radial gauges,